Who Can Apply

 The earliest you can apply is 90 days prior to the end date of your current OPT.
 The US Citizenship and Immigration Services must receive your STEM OPT application before your current OPT expires.

 If you applied for STEM OPT before your current OPT expires, you can continue to work while your STEM OPT application is pending, until a final decision is made on your application or it has been pending 180 days with the US Citizenship and Immigration Services, whichever comes first.

 Read all the steps in this process carefully.

-Make sure you have reported your current OPT employer and local address information to the OISS on the OPT reporting form.
+Make sure you have reported your current OPT employer and local address information in your SEVIS student.
+The OISS can also report OPT employment for you: OPT reporting form.
 Then gather and prepare all the items you need for your STEM OPT application.
 Each document you print for your application should be single sided.